StefanBartl/l.value/README.md

 # Who I Am and What I Do

 <p align="justify">
 Hi, I'm glad you're here!
-Based in Vienna, I mainly focus on Web Development & Cyber Security.
+Based in Vienna, I mainly focus on CLI-Tools, Neovim, Web Development & Cyber Security.
 I enjoy experimenting with languages like ZIG, Go, and sometimes Rust, and I also dive into "close to the hardware" topics.

 I look forward to any kind of exchange.
 Feel free to reach out and we can chat on Discord about the wonderful world of information technology!